Godalming, Surrey :

 - General James Oglethorpe, founder of the State of Georgia, USA,

-lived at Westbrook House.
+lived at Westbrook Place.
 The townspeople still have many friends in Georgia.

 The town is also "twinned" with Joigny in France and Mayen in Germany.